s-bolz/Practical-Machine-Learning-Assignment/analysis.Rmd

----
-title: "Human Activity Recognition Analysis"
+# Human Activity Recognition Analysis
-author: "Sebastian Bolz"
-date: "18.
-November 2014"
-output: html_document
----

 This analysis is part of the programming assignment for the MOOC [Practical Machine Learning](https://www.coursera.org/course/predmachlearn).
 It